Requiae/obsidian-leaflet-bases-plugin/README.md

 This plugin for [Obsidian](https://obsidian.md) adds a new bases view: 'Leaflet Map' and a new type of property: 'marker'

-> Leaflet Bases is still in the testing phase.
-While you can be confident that no current features will be dramatically changed, you should expect the occasional bug.
 > Please report any issues you encounter [here](https://github.com/Requiae/obsidian-leaflet-bases-plugin/issues).

 Leaflet bases was developed for three reasons:

 - To leverage the versatility of [Obsidian bases](https://help.obsidian.md/bases)
 - Marker data is part of the note it belongs to, not of the map it is shown on
-- To have your maps be available in your online garden using [Quartz](https://quartz.jzhao.xyz/), the is a [separate Quartz plugin](https://github.com/Requiae/quartz-leaflet-map-plugin) for that.
+- To have your maps be available in your online garden using [Quartz](https://quartz.jzhao.xyz/), there is a [separate Quartz plugin](https://github.com/Requiae/quartz-leaflet-map-plugin) for that.

 > For use with Quartz you'll need the [appropiate Quartz plugin](https://github.com/Requiae/quartz-leaflet-map-plugin).
-Quartz does not support bases yet, but the developers are working hard and a beta is expected sometime in the coming months.
+Quartz v5 supports bases but is still in open beta, there is also a Quartz plugin version that supports Quartz v4.

 ## Installation